Frequently Asked Questions

 • You’re on a deemed tariff: If you’ve recently taken over a new premises, you may be on a deemed tariff, which is often more expensive.

-• The fixed term of your contract has ended: Once your fixed-term contract is up, you’re free to explore other options.
+• Your fixed-term energy contract has ended: Once your fixed-term contract is up, you’re free to explore other options.

 Can I switch business energy supplier while under contract?

-A. It’s generally advisable to wait until your current contract ends before making a move.
+A. It’s generally advisable to wait until your current energy contract ends before making a move.

 What information do I need to switch business energy suppliers?